Alexmhack/postgresql_local/README.md

 together and so on.

 HAVING is same like WHERE but it can only be used if followed by a GROUP BY clause.

+# Creating passengers table
+Whenever there is more information that our project needs to store we should have a seperate table for it so here we don't wanna put our passengers in the flights table so we are creating another table with passengers having unique id, name and a flight in which they will travel so for that we are referencing our flights table id using keyword REFERENCES.